apache/trafficcontrol/docs/source/api/v5/servers.rst

 	.. deprecated:: 3.0
 		This field is deprecated and will be removed in a future API version.
 Operators should migrate this data into the ``interfaces`` property of the server.

 :offlineReason:    A user-entered reason why the server is in ADMIN_DOWN or OFFLINE status
 :physicalLocation: The name of the :term:`Physical Location` where the server resides

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``physLocation`` - improperly formatted camelCase.

 :physicalLocationID: An integral, unique identifier for the :term:`Physical Location` where the server resides

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``physLocationId`` - improperly formatted camelCase.

 :profiles: List of :ref:`profile-name` of the :term:`Profiles` used by this server

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``profileNames`` - it has been changed because now that this is the only identifying information for a :term:Profile that exists on a server, there is no need to distinguish it from, say, an ID.

 :revalUpdateTime: The last time a content invalidation/revalidation request was submitted for this server.
 This field defaults to standard epoch
 :revalApplyTime:  The last time a content invalidation/revalidation request was applied by this server.
 This field defaults to standard epoch
 :rack:            A string indicating "server rack" location